LEARNAcademy/instructor-syllabus/tech-interviews/whiteboarding-questions.md

 **Student 1:**
 TECH QUESTION:
 1) What does being a full-stack developer mean to you?
-2) What is the difference between React and Ruby on Rails?
+2) What is your favorite thing about JavaScript?
 3) What does the difference between authorization and authentication?